deal-memo-writer

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Write deal memos for PE acquisitions and CRE investments.
 Structure company/property overview, investment thesis, financial analysis, risks, and recommendation.
-Use when preparing deal memos, writing investment summaries, or documenting deal rationale.About this skill
+Use when preparing deal memos, writing investment summaries, or documenting deal rationale.Key capabilities

 /deal-memo-writer -- Deal Memo Writer